top of page

 Our Vision

-TCXPI’s vision is that all African American youth will realize they come from greatness and place them in the center of their education so they may have access to equitable opportunities for personal, educational, professional, and career success.
+TCXPI’s vision is that all African American youth will realize their highest potential and place them in the center of their education so they may have access to equitable opportunities for personal, educational, professional, and career success.

 • Instagram